pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

 1. Click **Settings** next to the existing upstream requiring an update.

-1. Select the desired connection mode > click **Update**:
+  - Enter a username and a password or token if prompted to authenticate your repository (this only applies to privately hosted repositories).
+Access tokens must be alpha-numeric and cannot contain symbols.

+1. Select if **Git** or **SFTP** mode should be enabled by default and then click **Update**.
+New sites created from this Custom Upstream will use this connection mode by default going forward.

   ![Modify initial connection mode](../../../images/dashboard/initial-connection-mode.png)

-New sites created from this Custom Upstream will use this connection mode by default going forward.

 ## More Resources